Listed below are details available for contacting speakers and details including subjects, fee required and times of availability.

 8 years experience working in Archives & Heritage at the Library of Birmingham.
 She holds a Postgraduate Diploma in Genealogical, Paleaographic and Heraldic Studies from the University of Strathclyde.

-Subjects: 1.
-‘15 minutes of fame’ – old days/nostalgia talk, including humorous anecdotes of when Mum Kathleen won a date with Liberace, and own claim to fame as a trapeze artist in Skeggie at the same time as Ringo before he joined the Beatles.
-Interactive – inviting audience to share memories from the past.
+1. ‘Fifteen minutes of fame’ – old days/nostalgia talk, including humorous anecdotes of when Mum Kathleen won a date with Liberace, and own claim to fame as a trapeze artist in Skeggie in1962, performing on the same stage as Ringo before he joined the Beatles.
+Interactive – inviting the group to share their memories from the past which leads to a mutually enjoyable experience.
+(I love the laughter!)

 2. Cats and kittens – the work of the local branch of Cats Protection.
-A volunteer for several years and now Branch Secretary.
-I also foster, make home visits and write press stories for the charity.
+A volunteer for several years – roles have included Branch Secretary, homing officer, home visitor, fosterer, can-shaker, and writing up press stories promoting the aims of the charity.
+Starting with a quiz and encouraging everyone to share their own ‘cat tales’ and ask questions.
 Talk and materials can be adapted to suit schools, brownies, youth groups as well as adults.

-Fee: £30 minimum (negotiable around audience size/travel distance) for ’15 minutes of fame’; a fair donation for the Cats Protection talk much appreciated.
+Fee: £40 minimum (negotiable around audience size/travel distance) for ’15 minutes of fame’.

 Chris Pitt 15 Cross Farm Road Harborne Birmingham B17 0NB Tel 0121 426 1877 Subjects The History of Horse Racing in Birmingham and the West Midlands.
 Fee: £30.00.
 Equipment: None required, speaker will bring own memorabilia.
 Size of audience: Any number.
 Availability: Subject to arrangement.
 Other information: The talks can take in most aspects of horse racing and be geared to specific localities.
 The length of the talk can be tailored to fit requirements.